pawelmat142/PpChat/README.md

 - in Xcode, choose your connected device from the target device dropdown,
 - Click the <strong>Run</strong> button in Xcode to build and install the app.

+### 3.3.
+Write to me

+- Create account with nickname and password
+- Find contact `pawelmat142` and send me invitation :)

 </br>

 ## 4. Security